jennifertrin/nextjsicp/README.md

 ### Deploy application to the Internet Computer

-Run the following command to deploy the NextJS application locally:
+Run the following command to deploy the Next.js application locally:

 ```
 dfx deploy
 ```

-Run the following command to deploy the NextJS application on the Internet Computer mainnet or production environment:
+Run the following command to deploy the Next.js application on the Internet Computer mainnet or production environment:

 ```
 dfx deploy --network ic
 ```

-After running this command, you will see a generated link where you can navigate to your NextJS application.
+After running this command, you will see a generated link where you can navigate to your Next.js application.